manisoni28/rebar-graph/docs/docs/kubernetes.md

 ```

 Once the neo4j pod has started, you can expose the ports locally using `kubectl port-forward` so that you can use the neo4j
-browser to interact with the database:
+UI to interact with the database:

 ```bash
 kubectl port-forward deployment/neo4j 7474:7474 7687:7687